vivihuang/rasa-x-demo/data/nlu.md

 - can i build a voice bot
 - can i build a voice bot with rasa?

+## intent:ask_faq_community_size
+- How large is the Rasa community
+- how big is your community?
+- how many forum members do you have
+- do you have a large community
+- how many people are using Rasa

 ## intent:ask_faq_what_is_forum
 - what is the forum
 - why should I join the forum
 - whats in the forum
 - what is the Rasa forum

-## intent:ask_how_contribute
-- how contribute to Rasa?
-- how can I contribute to Rasa
-- how help Rasa
-- how to improve Rasa
-- how can I improve Rasa
-- I want to help to improve Rasa
-- I want to make Rasa better
-- how can I support the community
-- what can I do

 ## intent:ask_howbuilt
 - How were you built?